MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 ### Permanent remote storage for SAS Data

 SAS and Microsoft have tested a series of data platforms that you can use to host SAS datasets.
 The SAS blogs document the results in detail, including performance characteristics.
-The tests included the following platforms:
+The tests include the following platforms:

 - [Sycomp Storage Fueled by IBM Spectrum Scale](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/sycompatechnologycompanyinc1588192103892.sycompstoragefueledbyibmspectrumscalewithrhel?tab=overview): Uses General Parallel File System (GPFS) software.
 - [EXAScaler Cloud by DataDirect Network (DDN)](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/ddn-whamcloud-5345716.exascaler_cloud_app?tab=overview): Based on the Lustre file system.
 - [Azure NetApp Files](https://azure.microsoft.com/services/netapp/): Supports Network File System (NFS) file-storage protocols.

-SAS offers a RHEL-IO script.
+SAS offers an RHEL-IO script.
 The [SAS forums](https://communities.sas.com/t5/Administration-and-Deployment/bd-p/sas_admin) provide documentation on tests with this script on these platforms.

-### Sycomp Storage Fueled by IBM Spectrum Scale (GPFS)
+#### Sycomp Storage Fueled by IBM Spectrum Scale (GPFS)

-For information about how this platform meets performance expectations, see a [SAS review of Sycomp for SAS Grid](https://communities.sas.com/t5/Administration-and-Deployment/Sycomp-Storage-Fueled-by-IBM-Spectrum-Scale-A-new-shared-file/m-p/701508#M20810).
+For information about how this platform meets performance expectations, see [SAS review of Sycomp for SAS Grid](https://communities.sas.com/t5/Administration-and-Deployment/Sycomp-Storage-Fueled-by-IBM-Spectrum-Scale-A-new-shared-file/m-p/701508#M20810).

 For sizing, Sycomp makes the following recommendations:

-- Providing one GPFS scale node per eight cores with a configuration of 150 MBps per core
+- Provide one GPFS scale node per eight cores with a configuration of 150 MBps per core
-- Using a minimum of five P30 drives per instance
+- Use a minimum of five P30 drives per instance

-### DDN EXAScaler Cloud (Lustre)
+#### DDN EXAScaler Cloud (Lustre)

 DDN, which acquired Intel's Lustre business, provides this platform, which is based on the Lustre parallel file system.
 The solution is available in the Azure Marketplace as part of the DDN EXAScaler Cloud umbrella.
 Designed for data-intensive deployment, it provides high throughput at low cost.